mark-orr/Cognitive_Forecasting/sandbox/README.md

     Data plan for generating a manuscript table for high activity
     S.  Uses model built in file4.
     Made one for each high activity subject.
+    Also has right-bounded decision analysis in it. (prior to prior estimation)

 file6.py:
     Analysis of file5_xxx.py work.

+file7_xxx.py:
+    From file5_X adapted for highest.

+file8.py:
+    Analysis of file7_xxx.py (copy of file6)

 EOF